snpsande/edf-prophet-lstm/README.md

-# edf-master-thesis
+# edf-prophet-lstm
-Energy Demand Forecasting (Master Thesis at UvA).
+Wintertime Energy Demand Forecasting in the Netherlands with Prophet-LSTM (Master Thesis at UvA).
 This repository contains the notebooks and preprocessed data used for this research.